-- satisfy a work test if you are over 65 years; - be under the age of 71; and - have a total super balance of less than \$1.6 million.
+- not have contributed more than your nonconcessional contributions cap, - be under the age of 71, and - have a total super balance of less than \$1.6 million at 30 June 2020.

 For more information, head to the ATO website.

 Catch-up concessional contributions allow eligible Australians to put more into super